 Whiplash injury and best treatment options are a serious concern, with approximately 3 million Americans experiencing a whiplash injury every year.
 Unfortunately, more than a million of these individuals will suffer from chronic pain that can last months or years or even become permanent.
-Understanding the potential long-term effects of whiplash and seeking prompt, effective treatment is critical to avoiding debilitating outcomes.
+Understanding the potential long-term effects of whiplash and seeking prompt, effective treatment from the right Denver Chiropractor is critical to avoid debilitating outcomes.

 But whiplash injuries aren’t limited to car accidents.
 They can happen in various scenarios, including: